Pilot Grove falls short against Chamois

 Devin Warren had 24 points and Eli Deppe 15 to lead all scorers for Chamois.

-For Boonville, Bailey Quint finished the game with 15 while Cole Meisenheimer chipped in 14, Kealin Vinson seven, Hayden Krumm and Dade Christy each with five, Seth Blumhorst four and Dylan Schupp with three.
+For Pilot Grove, Bailey Quint finished the game with 15 while Cole Meisenheimer chipped in 14, Kealin Vinson seven, Hayden Krumm and Dade Christy each with five, Seth Blumhorst four and Dylan Schupp with three.